munin-monitoring/munin/doc/example/tips/multimaster.rst

 Overview
 ========

-Munin-Master runs differents scripts via the cron script (munin-cron).
+Munin-Master runs different scripts via the cron script (munin-cron).

 ``munin-update``
-	is the only part actualy connecting to the nodes.
-It gathers information and updates the rrd (you'll probably need rrdcached, especialy via nfs).
+	is the only part actually connecting to the nodes.
+It gathers information and updates the rrd (you'll probably need rrdcached, especially via nfs).

 ``munin-limits``
 	checks what was collected, compared to the limits and places warning and criticals.

 ``munin-html``
-	takes the informations gathered by update and limits, and generate the actual html files (if don't have cgi-html).
+	takes the information gathered by update and limits, and generates the actual html files (if don't have cgi-html).
-	It currently still generate some data needed by the cgi.
+	It currently still generates some data needed by the cgi.

 ``munin-graph``
 	generate the graphs.
-If you are thinking about getting many masters, you probably have alot of graph, and don't want to generate them every 5 minutes, but you would rather use cgi-graph.
+If you are thinking about getting many masters, you probably have a lot of graph, and don't want to generate them every 5 minutes, but you would rather use cgi-graph.